hugomoran159/IIP2/pages/index.md

      SELECT
         Tenure AS source,
         Purchaser AS target,
-        -- Sum capital only for the Tenure->Purchaser stage from new data SUM(CAST(Capital AS DOUBLE)) AS value -- Cast Capital to DOUBLE FROM sankey_a.sankey_a_purchaser -- Corrected data source name back -- Ensure links have value and valid nodes
+        CAST("Capital" AS DOUBLE) AS value,
-    WHERE CAST(Capital AS DOUBLE) > 0 AND Capital IS NOT NULL AND Purchaser IS NOT NULL AND Purchaser != '' AND Tenure IS NOT NULL AND Tenure != ''
+        pathId -- Select pathId
-    GROUP BY Tenure, Purchaser
+    FROM sankey_a.sankey_a_purchaser -- Use purchaser file
-)
+    WHERE CAST("Capital" AS DOUBLE) > 0 AND "Capital" IS NOT NULL )
--- Combine all links
+-- Combine all links, selecting pathId
-SELECT source, target, value FROM finance_to_tenure UNION ALL
+SELECT source, target, value, pathId FROM finance_to_tenure UNION ALL
-SELECT source, target, value FROM tenure_to_purchaser
+SELECT source, target, value, pathId FROM tenure_to_purchaser
 ```
 <SankeyChart
     data={three_stage_sankey_data_30k}